AnayAggarwal/RowReductionProject/README.md

 # RowReductionProject
-The goal of this project is to implement artificial intelligence to speed up the time it takes to invert a matrix.
+The goal of this project is to implement artificial intelligence to speed up the time it takes to collect the Gaussian Elimination moves required to invert a matrix.